jpsheils/jpsheils.github.io/README.md

 ## Questions/Suggestions

-Questions, feedback, or suggestions can be given via the "issues" tab on this repo.
+Questions, feedback, or suggestions can be given via the [issues](https://github.com/jpsheils/jpsheils.github.io/issues) tab on this repo.
 Create an issue, label it as a "question" and we can discuss further there (and make and required document changes if needed).

 ## Contributing
 You're welcome to contribute if you'd like.